 Big pharmaceutical companies are driven by profit.
+They set prices according to customers’ financial capabilities, rather than production costs.
+For example, in Switzerland, drugs from the same laboratory can cost ten times more than in France.
+In another example, drugs to treat rare diseases are sold at prices unaffordable to private individuals.
 Research and Development (R&D) might generate profits but only on the long-run (10+ years).
 The industry has been lobbying politicians for so-called clinical-trials but they are just a way for the big pharma companies to protect their market.
 Undeniably, they are very expensive to run and small players cannot afford them.
 On top of that, they are conducted in countries with poor law enforcement and high corruption with disastrous effects on the population health.

 The financializing of the pharma industry, in the 1980s, led the pharmas to focus on short-term profits.
 They achieved that goal by cutting R&D and by rising the prices focusing on the profits of the shareholders (rather than ethics and long-term strategies).